Talus Dome: Design

 The sculpture consists of a hollow dome formed from several hundred spheres of polished 316L stainless steel, arranged to resemble the talus formations previously present on the site, prior to the construction of Quesnell Bridge.
 The spheres have been polished to a mirror sheen, resulting in the sculpture reflecting the environment around it.
 This gives the sculpture an ever-changing appearance depending on the time of day, season, and weather conditions.
 According to its creators, Ball-Nogues Studio, the piece represents the coexistence of humankind with the natural environment of the river valley.
 It bears many visual similarities with the studio's earlier work, Cradle.

 Controversy

-Numerous aspects of the sculpture have been subjects to controversy and disdain since its construction.
+Numerous aspects of the sculpture have been subject to controversy and disdain since its construction.
 Critics of the project have compared the design to a pile of marbles, a mound of rabbit droppings, human testicles, and a pile of unused construction material, while the mirror finish, in combination with its location near a major freeway, also led to concerns that it could be a dangerous distraction for drivers.
 The price tag also came under fire, with the Talus Dome being the most expensive public art piece in Edmonton.
 Due to these critiques, Edmontonian artist Ryan McCourt called the sculpture "an embarrassment to our citizens, a symbol of the Edmonton Arts Council’s continued bungling of their portfolio, and an unforgivable waste of public funds."